-Ninety per cent of Wisbech Grammar School students achieve A* to C in their GCSEs
+Ninety per cent of Wisbech Grammar School students achieve Grades 9 to 4 in their GCSEs

-Ninety per cent of students at Wisbech Grammar School achieved A* to C or 9 to 4 grades in their GCSEs this year.
+Ninety per cent of Wisbech Grammar School students achieved Grades 9 to 4 in their GCSEs this year.

-Chris Staley, headmaster, said: “This has been a gratifying year for GCSEs at Wisbech Grammar School considering the curriculum changes, the move to the new 9-1 and more rigorous grading system.
+"Considering the curriculum changes, the move to the new 9-1 and more rigorous grading system, the pupils here have responded brilliantly.